worboy-jacob/Satellite_Image_Forecasting/README_JacobFreddy.md

 ## Contact

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue on the GitLab repository.

 # WealthIndex